December 2009 Kurdish protests in Turkey: The protests

 In protest of the ban, the 19 remaining DTP MPs boycotted parliamentary sessions.
-Meanwhile, protests broke out all over Turkey's predominantly Kurdish region and in Western cities such as Istanbul, Ankara and Izmir and lasted the whole weekend.
+Meanwhile, protests broke out all over Turkey's predominantly Kurdish region and in Western cities such as Istanbul, Ankara and İzmir and lasted the whole weekend.

 In Istanbul, several protests of a few hundred people broke out over the following few days.
 Protesters destroyed property and attacked police using stones and Molotov cocktails, and set street fires.
 Police attacked protesters using tear gas, water cannons, and pepper gas.
 200 people, mostly Kurdish children, closed traffic and threw stones at buses in Sultangazi and Başakşehir districts.
 Police intervened with tear gas.
 Turkish nationalists also attacked protestors, resulting in at least one injury from a gunshot.

 On December 11, shortly after the verdict was announced, over 1,000 people gathered outside the DTP offices in Diyarbakır chanting "Blood for blood!
 Revenge!"
 Protesters attacked police with petrol bombs and smashed security cameras.
 Riot police responded with tear gas and water cannons.
 In Istanbul, around 100 people gathered around the local DTP office with a banner reading "An End to the Attacks on the Kurdish People".

 On December 12 in Hakkâri, about 1000 protesters clashed with security forces.
 Police used water cannons to break up protests.
 Protestors unsuccessfully attempted to lynch a police chief and an officer.
 A young girl was hospitalized during the protests and over a dozen protesters were arrested.

 In Van five policemen were hospitalized after violent clashes with protesters.
 20 people were taken into custody during the protest in Van.
 In Beytüşşebap and Cizre districts of Şırnak province the protests continued until late in the night, as protesters threw Molotov cocktails and stones at buildings such as post offices, banks, and the Beytüşşebap district governor's house.
 In Cizre, protesters blocked the road of the Habur Customs Gate, closing off the road to Iraq.
 Police intervened to re-open the road.
 Sit-ins were held in Iğdır and Şanlıurfa.

 On December 13, 2009, protests continued in Yüksekova district.
 Police used tear gas and water cannons against protesters.
 Protesters barricaded roads and started fires in the streets.
 Shops were closed in all city centers of Hakkâri during the weekend.
 Yüksekova protests had been ongoing since Saturday as crowds of DTP supporters threw firebombs and rocks at police vehicles.

 December 14, 2009, over 5,000 people Diyarbakır welcomed DTP MPs which drove into the town in an open bus.
 Later a group of youths started pelting police with rocks and ripped up street signs, and police responded with water cannons.
 Protesters also stoned a local AKP office, and several people were arrested.
 In Doğubeyazıt protesters threw petrol bombs and stones at police and police responded with tear gas and water cannons.

 On December 15, 2009, two Kurdish protesters were killed and seven injured when a shopkeeper opened fire on a crowd of protesters in Bulanık, Muş Province with an assault rifle after the windows of his shop had been broken.